WenlongJiao/FrENet/README.md

 python eval_raw.py -config options/frenet.yml
 ```

+### Generating DNG with Original Metadata

+To ensure the deblurred RAW output can be correctly processed by standard RAW editors, it's crucial to embed the original camera's metadata into the final DNG file.
+We provide scripts to facilitate this process.
+The method involves first extracting metadata from the blurry RAW file and then injecting it into the deblurred output.

+This process requires ExifTool.
+Please install it first.

+Use `metadata.py` to extract the metadata from the original blurry RAW image.
+And then use `add_exif.py` to process the blurry RAW image through the model and inject the extracted metadata into the deblurred result.

 ## Results

 <img src="figs/performance.jpg" alt="performance" style="zoom:5%;" />

 FreNet achieved state-of-the-art (SOTA) performance in RAW image deblurring.

 ## Citation